ndriabecks/kernel-modules/char-module/README.md

 ```
 With ls the existence of the module can be verified, while with dmesg the debug messages can be read in the kernel message buffer.

+After that run `gcc -o test chartest.c & ./test` to send a message to the module and see it at work!

 ## What do we implement
 In this module four operations are implemented:
 1. read